-On 4 March 2019, Dermapharm acquired 20.0 % of shares in FYTA Company B.V. and FYTA Tech B.V. (each domiciled in Waalwijk, Netherlands), as well as FYTA Company GmbH and FYTA Vermögensverwaltung GmbH (each domiciled in Monheim, Germany).
+• On 4 March 2019, Dermapharm acquired 20.0 % of shares in FYTA Company B.V. and FYTA Tech B.V. (each domiciled in Waalwijk, Netherlands), as well as FYTA Company GmbH and FYTA Vermögensverwaltung GmbH (each domiciled in Monheim, Germany).
 The FYTA group specialises in the production of medicinal cannabis for pharmaceutical applications.
 The authorisation required for medicinal cannabis was already granted on 25 February 2019 by the Dutch supervisory authority CIBG.
 This covers the production of approximately 12 tonnes of medicinal cannabis per year, and may be expanded.
 At present, FYTA operates its own state-of-the-art indoor production facility in Waalwijk, at which up to 25 tonnes of medicinal cannabis can be produced per year.
 The agreed purchase price was EUR 60,000 thousand, including further escalation clauses.
 The transaction also includes the assignment of 49.9 % of the shares in Remedix GmbH (domiciled in Friedrichsdorf, Germany) to UWF Beteiligungsgesellschaft mbH (domiciled in Monheim, Germany).
-As a re-importer in the pharmaceutical sector, Remedix GmbH will act as a joint platform between Dermapharm and the FYTA companies for importing medicinal cannabis products to Germany and marketing them.
+As a re-importer in the pharmaceuticals sector, Remedix GmbH specialises in EU narcotics and is licensed by the Federal Opium Agency to trade in narcotics.
+In future, Remedix GmbH will act as a joint platform between Dermapharm and the FYTA companies for importing medicinal cannabis products to Germany and marketing them.